NotePlan/plugins/jgclark.Dashboard/README.md

 - Sort order for Overdue tasks: The order to show the Overdue tasks: 'priority' shows the higher priority (from `>>`, `!!!`, `!!` and `!` markers), 'earliest' by earliest modified date of the note, or 'most recent' changed note.
 (Default: 'priority')
 - #tag/@mention to show: (if set) will show all open tasks/checklists that include this #tag or @mention.
 It ignores tasks that are scheduled to the future.
 This is one way of showing all `#next` actions, for example.

-## Known Issue
+## Known Issues
+- Some open tasks referenced to weekly notes can be missing.
+A bug report has been raised on the underlying NotePlan app about this.
+- In multi-column mode the open circle or square can be split apart from its text.
+I'm looking for a work-around to this HTML layout bug.
-Items can appear in the Overdue section as well as the other sections.
+- Items can appear in the Overdue section as well as the other sections.
 This is correct, but I'm looking for a way to suppress the duplicate in the Overdue section.

 ## Support
-If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).
+If you find an issue with this plugin, or would like to suggest new features for it, please raise an ['Issue' of a Bug or Feature Request](https://github.com/NotePlan/plugins/issues).

-I'm not part of the NotePlan team, but I've spent at least 3 working weeks on this particular plugin, so if you would like to support my late-night work extending NotePlan through writing these plugins, you can through:
+I'm not part of the NotePlan team, but I've spent at least 3 working weeks on this particular plugin.
+So if you would like to support my late-night hobby extending NotePlan through writing these plugins, you can through:

 [<img width="200px" alt="Buy Me A Coffee" src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg">](https://www.buymeacoffee.com/revjgc)